NetUSE-AG/Grok-Based-Cisco-ASA-for-Graylog/README.md

 ```
 curl -X PUT -d @'graylog-custom-mapping.json' -H "Content-Type: application/json" --insecure 'https://username:password@openseach.host:9200/_template/graylog-custom-mapping?pretty'
 ```
 Congratulations, you changed the fieldmapping of those field from the json!
+You might run this from your Graylog-Node, as access to Opensearch should not be available from the outside.

 ### Maintainance
 Now you changed your filed mapping - you might run into errors in your indexing.
 If your Graylog tries to write "ssh" in the field destination_port it will run into an integer - and fail.
 You can see this on the "/system/overview" page in your Graylog.
 Hopefully your Overview will always look like this:

 ![Indexing](Images/Indexing_Error.png)

 If not, you will we an error like this:
 ```
 ElasticsearchException[Elasticsearch exception [type=mapper_parsing_exception, reason=failed to parse field [fsize] of type [long] in document with id 's0me-rand0m-iD-from-Graylog'.
 Preview of field's value: '18302908161605107712']]; nested: ElasticsearchException[Elasticsearch exception [type=input_coercion_exception, reason=Numeric value (18302908161605107712) out of range of long (-9223372036854775808 - 9223372036854775807) at [Source: (byte[])"{"msg":"[...]""[truncated 1512 bytes]; line: 1, column: 1742]]];